Billaferd/QuantumNexus/Species.md

 - Psionic attacks amplified through crystal networks
 - Manipulation of cosmic energies channeled through crystal formations
 - Creation of crystal-based weapons and technology on the fly

+### Backstory

+The Lithic Concord evolved on a mineral-rich world with intense tectonic activity.
+Over millions of years, they developed a symbiotic relationship with their planet's core, their crystalline bodies resonating with the planet's natural frequencies.
+This connection eventually expanded to other celestial bodies, allowing them to communicate with and influence planets themselves.

+Their first contact with other spacefaring races came when the Geomantic Order attempted to establish a colony on one of the Concord's worlds.
+The resulting conflict was less a war and more a contest of wills, as both factions attempted to sway the planet to their cause.
+This "War of Resonance" reshaped entire continents before ending in a stalemate, with both sides agreeing to share the world.

+This encounter taught the Lithic Concord the importance of expanding beyond their home system.
+They developed technology to extend their consciousness to other planets, gradually spreading their influence across the galaxy.

+The Concord's ability to reshape planets brought them into conflict with the Ferro-Sapiens, who saw their activities as a threat to potential mining operations.
+The two factions have engaged in numerous skirmishes over resource-rich worlds, with neither side able to gain a decisive advantage.

+In contrast, the Lithic Concord has formed a mutually beneficial relationship with the Verdant Symbiosis.
+The crystalline beings provide stable, mineral-rich environments for the plant collective to thrive, while the Symbiosis helps maintain the ecological balance of the Concord's worlds.

+The Concord maintains a cautious alliance with the Lumina Theocracy, finding common ground in their reverence for cosmic forces.
+However, they remain wary of the Theocracy's zealotry, preferring a more balanced approach to galactic affairs.

+In recent centuries, the Lithic Concord has taken an interest in the Voidborn, seeing their dark matter composition as a fascinating counterpoint to their own crystalline nature.
+This has led to tentative attempts at communication, much to the concern of other factions who fear the potential consequences of such an alliance.

 ## 11. Nebula Shepherds